-“Recommended daily servings include 6-11 servings of breads and grains, two to four servings of fruit, four or more servings of vegetables, four servings of dairy products, and three servings of protein sources (meat, poultry, fish, eggs or nuts).
-Use fats and sweets sparingly.”
-(WebMD)
+The recommended daily servings of each food group you should be consuming include 6 to 11 servings of whole grain breads and other grains (yes, you read that right!), 2 to 4 servings of fruit, 4 or more servings of vegetables, 4 servings of full fat dairy products (yes again!), and three servings of protein sources (meat, poultry, fish, eggs or nuts).

-However, during pregnancy your body needs more water to cope with the demands of your changing body.
-Dehydration during pregnancy can lead to many complications such as headaches, nausea, cramps, oedema, and dizziness.
+However, during pregnancy your body needs even more water to cope with the demands of your changing body and your growing baby.
+Dehydration during pregnancy can lead to all sorts of complications, like headaches, nausea, cramps, edema, and dizziness.
 In the third trimester, dehydration can actually cause contractions triggering preterm labor.
-(BabyCenter)